dunnl/dprop/README.md

 file is the backbone of a PL club presentation, as well as "homework" for the willing.

-We by defining the synax of propositional logic, taking as primitives conjunction, negation, and the top element.
-From there we define the semantics, but instead of looking at propositions as Boolean values (like most logic textbooks), we interpret into Coq's `Prop` sort.
-This is essentially a kind of [Algebraic semantics](https://en.wikipedia.org/wiki/Algebraic_semantics_(mathematical_logic)).
-For this to work, we axiomatize the law of excluded middle into Coq for propositional valuations---but since anything can be a valuation, this is equivalent to just assuming LEM in Coq.
-We could be more nuanced and define valuations to have a Boolean algebra as their target (meaning they include a proof of LEM for their range).
+We start by defining the synax of propositional logic, taking as primitives conjunction, negation, and the top element.
+From there we define the semantics, but instead of looking at propositions as `bool` values, we interpret into Coq's `Prop` sort.
+This is essentially a kind of [algebraic semantics](https://en.wikipedia.org/wiki/Algebraic_semantics_(mathematical_logic)).
+To get soundness, we have to require that valuations come with a proof that their range satisfies the law of excluded middle, which is essentially requiring that the codomain forms a boolean algebra.

+There are about 10 [SF-inspired](https://softwarefoundations.cis.upenn.edu/) exercises in the file.
+Some are easy, some are hard.
+We talk about soundness, and state completeness but admit it as an axiom.
+Near then we there are some notes on syntactical incompleteness.
+A proof by induction on deductions fails due to lack of normal forms (cut elimination), but the result can be shown easily using soundness.
+Finally, some commentary at the end is given for understanding Gödel's completeness and first incompleteness theorem using what we've learned about propositional logic.